Location: Kingman, Lake Havasu City and Bullhead City Arizona

 - Assists client/families in finding necessary resources other than covered services to meet basic needs, as evidenced by review of the record, coordination of care, release of information and case notes.

 - Communicates and coordinates client care with family members, behavioral and medical health providers and community resources evidenced by documentation, release of information and reports to state agencies.

-- Provides counseling and other services to clients when medically necessary and appropriate, meeting the agency's direct service standard of 1248 hours annually, as evidenced by clinical record review and productivity reports.
+- Provides case management and other Covered Behavioral Health services, in accordance with the BHSP, meeting the agency's direct service productivity standard of 1248 direct service hours annually as evidenced by clinical record review and productivity reports.